 In closing, I ask you to put yourself into a program director’s mindset.
 Think about how much (or, in reality, how little) attention can be paid to every single extracurricular activity.
 The countless entries on the myriad applications that interviewers read means that only the most important ones will be remembered.
 It will be easy to see which experiences are significant, and which are trivial.
 Don’t do things just for the sake of doing them.
 Be genuine, be passionate, and get involved with the things that bring you joy.
 This will help sustain you through the trials that come your way on your path to practicing medicine.

-Update: You can now begin uploading on September 6th.
-This new upload window (of about a week) has been created so not everyone is trying to submit on the same day.
+Update: You can now begin uploading on September 1st.
+This new upload window has been created so not everyone is trying to submit on the same day.
+Programs can download apps starting sept 29 (not 15th).